xoreos/xoreos/FAQ.md

 Probably not.
 The main focus is to get the games themselves running.
 A toolset is not something I'm all too interested in.

+However, if somebody is interested in developing such a toolset, we would welcome it under the xoreos banner.
+There is a certain overlap of code and infrastructure, some of that already written, that's necessary for both goals.

+Feel free to contact us if you're that somebody.

 Have you tried using Ogre3D as your 3D engine?
 ----------------------------------------------